DanielJonesEB/engineerbetter.com/_posts/2016-12-14-continuously-deploying-pivotal-cloudfoundry.markdown

 ## Traditional Ops

-In September we were engaged by Pivotal to help one of their clients (a large bank) try and deploy Cloud Foundry in a new way.
-This bank has a lot of experience with Cloud Foundry and some very large deployments.
+In September we were engaged by Pivotal to help one of their clients (a large financial organisation) try and deploy Cloud Foundry in a new way.
+This financial organisation has a lot of experience with Cloud Foundry and some very large deployments.
 However they were using a traditional, release-oriented approach when it came to deploying and maintaining Cloud Foundry.
 When a new PCF release came out the team would deploy it to a staging environment, test it, and "release" it to separate ops teams managing prod environments around the world.
 The upgrade would take around a week, and tied up nearly all of the team's time while it was being done.

 PCF gets updated often.
 From mid-October to mid-November there averaged an update every 4 days.
 This caused a lot of headaches for the team as updates would get backed-up — new versions were coming out faster than the team could deploy, test, and release them leaving prod environments exposed to CVEs for weeks (when this should be measured in hours); a lot of the same manual work was repeated for every upgrade; And they were left with no time to test and deploy new features that development teams were asking them for.

 Cloud Foundry allows app developers to deploy and scale apps seamlessly, so what if we could deploy Cloud Foundry just as easily?
 What if we could destroy and recreate any number of identically-configured Cloud Foundries at will?
 What if we had a pipeline that automatically upgraded and tested new versions?
-Thanks to Pivotal and some forward-thinking supporters within the bank, we got the opportunity to do just that.
+Thanks to Pivotal and some forward-thinking supporters within the financial organisation, we got the opportunity to do just that.

 ## Continuously Deploying Cloud Foundry